Toggle navigation

 The proposed rules would require that several conditions be met for the Individual Integrated HRA to qualify:

-• The design of the HRA does not intentionally or unintentionally discriminated (to prevent risk shifting)
+• The design of the HRA does not intentionally or unintentionally discriminate (to prevent risk shifting)

 The proposed employee classes in regulations include: